Time for Policy Procedure Management Software?

 First there is sharing.
-Everyone will need an easy way to find and share your final policy and procedure documents.
+After your policies and procedures are written, everyone will need an easy way to find and share your final policy and procedure documents.
 Will you need quick access from mobile devices?
 Then it will need to be on the Internet.

 Next there is control.
-Version control for all document revisions.
+Version control for all document revisions includes having a easy workflow of reviewers and approvers to each revision.
 Special care is needed to ensure that only the current revision is in use by your staff.

 If you are writing policy and procedure manuals for a compliance (ISO, JCAHO, SOX, ITIL, FDA) requirement, you will need a special type of revision control to ensure that all released documents have been reviewed and approved prior to release.